Brain Injury Attorneys Serving Maryland

 Alpert Schreyer Poe has successfully obtained millions of dollars in compensation for our clients throughout the state.
 Our attorneys have decades of experience helping individuals and families who have been injured through no fault of their own.
 We have the knowledge and resources to thoroughly investigate your case and aggressively assert your rights.
 We have been fighting for Maryland’s injured for over 30 years.

 Contact our team today at (301) 812-4777.
-We have five offices conveniently located across Maryland, to better serve you.
+We have six offices conveniently located across Maryland, to better serve you.

 About Traumatic Brain Injuries